 The "International" Johnny Cash Experience, featuring Terry Lee Goffee covers the 50 year career of an American music legend.
 With his six foot two inch burly frame, sturdy jaw, icy stare and rich baritone voice, Goffee takes on the persona of the Man in Black in a performance that incorporates the guitar slinging body movements that were a Johnny Cash trademark.
 This is the show that has gained fans all across the U S, Canada, Ireland and Britain.
 Goffee's portrayal of the larger than life Johnny Cash will have you believing that you're watching the Man in Black himself.
 Now in it's 20th year,"Train of Love" featuring Terry Lee Goffee is the Ultimate Johnny Cash Tribute Show.

 This is a high energy, upbeat show that highlights not only the hits that Johnny Cash produced over a 50 year career but also songs that dealt with tough social issues and the struggle of the common man.
 The show also contains dialogue told in a first person form that covers Johnny's personal life as well as the history of many of the songs.
 The show runs chronologically starting with the early Sun Records era, continuing with the Columbia era and finishing with his career resurgence of the 1990's.
 Songs include "I Walk the Line", "Folsom Prison Blues", "A Boy named Sue", "Sunday Morning Comin' Down", "Ballad of Ira Hayes" and more.

 TERRY LEE GOFEE

-THE "ULTIMATE" JOHNNY CASH EXPERIENCE
+THE "INTERNATIONAL" JOHNNY CASH EXPERIENCE

 In the spring of 1955 Johnny Cash walked into the legendary Sun Recording Studios in Memphis, Tennessee.
 The music world was never the same.